| The Genre of New TestamentLetters and Epistles

 that is repeated at regular times and places within a community tends to

+take on common structure.
 For example, public prayers tend to have identifiable parts that mark

 certain aspects of the prayers.
 This common structure, or form, is